mrcardchecker/Cc-Checker-MrCardChecker/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-Make sure your system has Python 3 and the net-connect dependencies installed:
+Make sure your system has Python 3 and the necessary dependencies installed:

 ```bash
 pip install requests